valchkou/cassandra-driver-mapping/README.md

 <a name="queries_gnomes"/>
 - Any-to-Any and Magic Gnomes
-This is the coolest feature.
+This is the coolest feature of the module.
 Your Entity doesn't have to match the table.
 You can populate any entity from any query (Any-to-Any).
 Consider example:
 ```java